Meetings

 Membership

 If you'd like a certificate of proof of hours for CEs, join the Network at $20 per year.
-Email us at [email protected] and we'll put you in touch with our Membership officer.The Adlerian Network meets on Zoom, the first Saturday of most months.The meetings are free and you don't need to be a member to attend.
+Email us at [email protected] and we'll put you in touch with our Membership officer.You can also pay your membership via Zelle and Venmo.
+Our Zelle and Venmo information is our email address: [email protected]If you wish to send your membership dues via Zelle you must indicate your name and email address in the memo line and state that it is for membership.The Adlerian Network meets on Zoom, the first Saturday of most months.The meetings are free and you don't need to be a member to attend.
 Send a request for the Zoom link to [email protected], and we'll add you to our meeting-reminder list.

 Scholarship

-Application formAdlerian Network Scholarship Application FormThis scholarship is for attendance at either the NASAP Conference or ICASSI in 2025.
-The deadline for submission of the application is 12/1/24.
+Application formAdlerian Network Scholarship Application FormThis scholarship is for attendance at either the NASAP Conference or ICASSI, or other Adlerian trainings in 2026.
+The deadline for submission of the application is 12/1/25.
 First priority will be given to Minnesota applicants.
 There is a $20 membership fee to the Adlerian Network required to be eligible.
 The recipient will be required to give a brief report on the experience and whether you would recommend it to others.
 This report will have to occur at a meeting of the Adlerian Network before the end of 2025.Name: ____________________________

 Clients